smonroe6/WNBA-Player-Rating/README.md

 Have ideas, feedback, or want to collaborate on WNBA analytics?
 Feel free to reach out or open a pull request!
 Can be reached at sdmonroe1999@gmail.com

+---

+## 📜 License

+This project is licensed under the [MIT License](LICENSE).
+You are free to use, modify, and distribute this project with attribution.
+See the full license text in the [LICENSE](LICENSE) file.